Counseling Partners of Los Angeles

 • In your subject line, please write [last name, first name] Application to Train at CPLA"

-• Attach (as a file) your resume (or CV).
+• Attach (as a file) your updated resume (or CV).
+Please include your current graduate program.

 • The time commitment you agree to work with us...We require a minimum commitment of the equivalent of one school year.
 You need to commit to a period of one of the following (this also depends on your university practicum period: August-June, January-December, January-June, May-following June.)
 PLEASE NOTE: Those on our January to December team will have a 7-week break in between semesters during summer as we follow the calendar of the schools we support.